 Cell towers, small cells, repeaters and distributed antenna systems all use non-ionizing radio frequency (RF) microwave radiation to carry signals to and from wireless devices.
-The next generation of wireless, known as 5G, will require a dense network of hundreds of thousands of new antennas placed in close proximity to residential areas.
+The new generation of wireless, known as 5G, requires a dense network of hundreds of thousands of new antennas placed in close proximity to residential areas.

 This raises many issues for local municipalities, including safety, security, privacy, property values and public health.